Last updated on September 10th, 2023

 The question for those who use a calculator is, how can a middle number suit the wide range of human beings that come into their office?
 It is an extraordinary claim.
 It needs evidence, not opinion.
 In science, a theory is invalidated when there is evidence to the contrary.
 And we have plenty of that.
 I quote studies further down, and additionally we have numerous first-hand accounts of children who remained very ill at median BMI (and got well when they were eventually supported to gain more weight).

 Let's be clear.
-For roughly half of patients, the calculator will come up with an adequate or generous weight target.
-That's fifty percent of patients with a chance of a successful treatment outcome.
+For roughly half of patients, the calculator will come up with an adequate or generous weight target, statistically speaking.
+That's on average fifty percent of patients with a chance of a successful treatment outcome.
 That's statistics, and it's a gamble when it comes to an individual patient.
-Without considering their growth history, you can't know if they're in the half who will be well served, or failed, by the calculator.
+Without considering their growth history, you can't know if they're in the half who will be failed by the calculator.

 'My kid is back'